RunestoneInteractive/thinkcspy/_sources/ProblemSets/Initials.rst

 First, you must create a new folder for the project, and a new file within the folder.
 And while we're here, let's make sure you set up your overall directory structure in a nice, organized way for future assignments.

-Open up a terminal window on your computer.
+Open up a terminal (command line) window on your computer.
 After completing the installation video tutorial above, you should already have a broad parent folder with a name like ``lc101/`` or ``code/``, where you save all your assignments for this class.

 But if you do *not* yet have such a class parent folder on your file system, then create one now: